justincasher/justincasher.github.io/articles/Defining-a-Scheme/Defining-a-Scheme.md

 where $$ F_x $$ is mapped to $$ x $$.
 Recall that a local homeomorphism is also called an étale map.
 If we equip each stalk with the discrete topology, then $$ p $$ is étale: for any germ $$ (U, s) $$, we have $$ \coprod_{x \in U} \{s\} $$ is homeomorphic to $$ U $$.
 Importantly, $$ \Gamma_p(U) = F(U) $$, which (with further proof) yields an equivalence between sheaves of sets on $$ X $$ étale maps with codomain $$ X $$.

-**Proposition 1.2.** &nbsp; There is an equivalence between the categories of sheaves on $$ X $$ and étale spaces over $$ X $$, which is given by sending a sheaf to its étale space and an étale space to its sheaf of sections.
+**Theorem 1.2.** &nbsp; There is an equivalence between the categories of sheaves on $$ X $$ and étale spaces over $$ X $$, which is given by sending a sheaf to its étale space and an étale space to its sheaf of sections.

-*Proof.* See MAC LANE REFERENCE
+*Proof.* See MAC LANE REFERENCE page 88 cor 3

 &emsp; One application of the étale space is sheafification.
 Given a presheaf $$ F $$ on $$ X $$, we would like to find the smallest sheaf $$ F^{sh} $$ which $$ F $$ factors through.
 This means for any sheaf $$ G $$ on $$ X $$ and morphism (i.e. natural transformation) of presheaves $$ f \colon F \to G $$, there exists a morphism $$ f^{sh} \colon F^{sh} \to G $$ making the following diagram commute: